Data Center Strategy: Explanation of NVMe over Fabrics (NVMe-oF)

-Connectivity – NVMe-oF takes the capabilities of NVMe and shares a flash array over an Ethernet fabric to a collection of servers, instead of drives landlocked to a single server at the same time.
+Ethernet – Instead of landlocking NVMe SSDs into a single-enclosed system, NVMe-oF takes the capabilities of NVMe and shares a flash array over an Ethernet fabric to a collection of servers on a network.

 Fibre Channel – For environments already invested in fibre channel (FC) infrastructure, most modern switches and IP switches already have updated firmware to support NVMe-oF network protocol.
 FC is designed for storage and can support both legacy SCSI traffic and NVMe traffic simultaneously.
 Since most organizations will integrate NVMe-oF into an existing data center, current support of both protocols enables them to make the conversion at a pace comfortable for them.

 Enabled by NVMe over Fabrics (NVMe-oF), IT organizations are able to create a very high performance storage network with latencies that rival direct attached storage (DAS).
 Now, JBOF DAS can be shared, when needed, among servers.

 So, when should you migrate off traditional storage?
 When IT planners aggressively switch to NVMe-oF is largely a function of need and timing.
 Data center operators concerned about system performance know that investing in high-performance flash array makes the most sense where the storage target is the current bottleneck.

 Flash Array – The first step to NVMe for most organizations is an NVMe Flash Array with traditional networking connections to the storage network.
 While these systems generate IOPS approaching the millions, the reality is that there are very few workloads that require more than the performance of these systems.